-Notice moon near 3 stars March 25 | EarthSky.org
+Moon, Castor, Pollux, Procyon March 15 and 16 | EarthSky.org

-As darkness falls this evening – March 25, 2018 – let the waxing gibbous moon show you three bright stars.
+As darkness falls on March 15 and 16, 2019, let the waxing gibbous moon show you three bright stars.
 Look for the constellation Gemini’s two brightest stars, Castor and Pollux, to the north of the moon.
 They’re sometimes called the Gemini twins, even though they don’t look alike.
 Then look to the south of the moon for the bright star Procyon, also known as the Little Dog Star because it’s the brightest light in the constellation Canis Minor the Lesser Dog.

 All these stars are bright.
 You should be able to see them, even in tonight’s moonlit glare.